Anonymized client outcomes

 Result:

-Less hunting, cleaner matters.
+Less hunting, cleaner organization.

 Controls: